theKREAZ/theKREAZ.github.io/README.md

-Personal Website
+# Personal Website

-Personal portfolio website built with plain HTML, CSS, and JavaScript.
+A personal portfolio website built with plain HTML, CSS, and JavaScript.
 Designed as a simple, fast, and responsive one-page site.

-Stack
+## Stack
+- HTML
+- CSS

-HTML, CSS, JavaScript
+- JavaScript